patrickwestwood/Toko/README.md

 Toko
 ====

-Reddit-style app with Discover Meteor.
+Reddit-style app with Meteor, as part of Discover Meteor.